genepi/ngs-class/scripts/project.md

 * N75

 ## Task 2 - Metagenomics
-As learned, the next step would be to map & align our reads to the reference genome using tools like `bwa mem`.
-Since we don't know our sequenced products, we have to find out this now.
+The next step in a typical NGS pipeline is to map & align our reads to the reference genome using tools like `bwa mem`.
+Since we don't know our sequenced products yet, we have to find out this first.

 ### Task 2.1 - Run Kraken
 For doing that, we have to introduce a new tool called [kraken](https://ccb.jhu.edu/software/kraken).
 Kraken is a system for assigning taxonomic labels to short DNA sequences, usually obtained through metagenomic studies.
 Please create a local out-folder in your home directory and specify the input fastq file!